Mac Setup Guide

 Keep your system updated:

-• VS Code: Updates automatically, but check Help → Check for Updates
+• VS Code: Updates automatically, but occasionally check Help → Check for Updates.

 Essential Mac keyboard shortcuts: